-The Federal Aviation Administration (FAA) directly provides funds to ADOT for certain aviation-related contracts at the Grand Canyon National Park Airport and for system-wide planning.1 Therefore, ADOT must operate the Federal DBE Program for FAA-funded contracts.
+The Federal Aviation Administration (FAA) directly provides funds to ADOT for certain aviation-related contracts.
+9 Therefore, ADOT must operate the Federal DBE Program for FAA-funded contracts.

-ADOT's current overall goal for DBE participation in those contracts - 4.87 percent - is for the three years ending September 30, 2018.
-By October 1, 2018, ADOT is required to set an overall annual goal for DBE participation in its FAA-funded transportation contracts.
+ADOT's current overall goal for DBE participation in those contracts - 10.69 percent - is for the three years ending September 30, 2024.
+By October 1, 2024, ADOT is required to have a new overall annual goal for DBE participation in its FAA-funded transportation contracts.
 ADOT has been operating a solely race-neutral program for these contracts.

-The 2017 Availability Study provides information to ADOT that will help it set this overall DBE goal and make other decisions concerning its operation of the Federal DBE Program for FAA-funded contracts.
-Chapter 5 contains three parts:
+The 2022 Availability Study provides information to ADOT that will help it set this overall DBE goal and make other decisions concerning its operation of the Federal DBE Program for FAA-funded contracts.